 On September 25, 2020, LSAC entered into a Merger Agreement with Vincera Pharma, Merger Sub and the Sellers' Representative.
 As of the date of the Merger Agreement, the Sellers owned 100% of the issued and outstanding Vincera Pharma Shares.
-Upon the closing of the Business Combination, LSAC will acquire 100% of the issued and outstanding Vincera Pharma Shares, in exchange for the Sellers' right to receive, for each issued and outstanding Vincera Pharma Share, the number of LSAC Shares equal to the Exchange Ratio, and the Earnout Shares after the closing of the Business Combination, if any, that may be issuable from time to time.
-Upon the closing of the Business Combination, LSAC will change its name to "Vincera Pharma.
-Inc."
+Upon the closing of the Business Combination, LSAC will acquire 100% of the issued and outstanding Vincera Pharma Shares, in exchange for the Sellers' right to receive, for each issued and outstanding Vincera Pharma Shares, in exchange Ratio, and the Earnout Shares after the closing of the Business Combination, if any, that may be issuable from time to time.
+Upon the closing of the Business Combination, LSAC will change its name to "Vincera Pharma, Inc."